I like to share information and help make the Internet a better place.

 Today is White Day in Japan and Korea as well as China/Taiwan.
 Well, it was yesterday (time zone difference), but anyway March 14th is White Day.
 Men receive chocolates from girls on Valentine’s day, and today is the day where … Continue reading

-This is a picture of my great-grandfather who died in 1980: He was a veteran of World War I, so this is a photo of him in uniform I think.
-I know very little about my great-grandfather though because he … Continue reading
+This is a picture of my great-grandfather, Robert Washington McLean: He was a veteran of World War I, so this is a photo of him in uniform I think.
+I know very little about my great-grandfather though; he died when … Continue reading